theogpt/theogpt.github.io/lives-of-alcyone/index.md

 There they told the story to Alcyone' s father and the family circle.

-The father said:"Yes, there is a tradition, not among us, but among the Atlanteans, of such underground races of men."
+The father said: "Yes, there is a tradition, not among us, but among the Atlanteans, of such underground races of men."

 Something of the story was also told by Demeter to some other people outside; but they supposed it to be mere fabrication.
 The family of course knew it to be true, and fully realised what a wonderful experience it was.